brianberns/CompilerDesign/Assignment6/Readme.md

   isnum(f(a)) && f(b)
 ```

-The correct scheme is `Forall 'A, ('A, Bool -> Bool)`.
+The correct scheme is `Forall 'A, ('A, Bool -> Bool)`, because parameter `b` must be a `Bool`.
 This wasn't a major mistake, but it confused me for a while.